isabella232/sc_Charts/03-Script/Charts.markdown

 import Charts
 ```

 And then I declare an outlet for the view I just configured in the storyboard.
-The type needs to be the same as what I set in the **Identity Inspector**, which is `LineChartView`.
+The type needs to be the same as what I set in the **Identity Inspector**, which, again, is `LineChartView`.

 ```
 @IBOutlet weak var totalStreamersLineChartView: LineChartView!